python/cpython/Doc/library/datetime.rst

 .. class:: timedelta([days[, seconds[, microseconds[, milliseconds[, minutes[, hours[, weeks]]]]]]])

    All arguments are optional and default to ``0``.
-Arguments may be ints, longs, or floats, and may be positive or negative.
+Arguments may be integers or floats, and may be positive or negative.

    Only *days*, *seconds* and *microseconds* are stored internally.
 Arguments are